xhnatiuk/cpsc330/notes.md

 `learning_rate`

 - controls how strongly each tree tries to correct the mistakes of the previous trees
-- higher learning rate means each tree can make stronger corrections, which means more
+- higher learning rate means each tree can make stronger corrections, which means more complex model

 ### Models